LucianoAdonis/lucianoadonis.github.io/pages/adrs.md

 # When to Write One

 Not every decision needs an ADR.
-The bar is roughly: would future you, or someone new to the codebase, need to understand why this exists?
+A simple test: would future you, or someone new to the codebase, need to understand why this exists?

 Good candidates:
 - Choosing a database, message broker, or infrastructure pattern